Ranger-Guided Snowshoe Walks

 Kids pose in front of Crater Lake on a ranger-guided snowshoe walk.

-This winter (2022-2023), walks will be offered on Saturdays, Sundays, and holidays from December 10 through April 30, and every day from December 17 to January 2 and March 25 to April 1.
-The walks start at 1:00 pm, last two hours, and cover 1 to 2 miles of moderate-to-strenuous terrain.
+They start at 12:30 pm, last two hours, and cover 1 to 2 miles of moderate-to-strenuous terrain.
 They don’t follow a trail—the hike is an off-trail exploration through the forests and meadows along the rim of Crater Lake.
-If the road to Rim Village is closed, the walks explore the forests and meadows in the vicinity of Park Headquarters.
+On days when the road to Rim Village is closed, they explore the forests and meadows near Park Headquarters.
+An adequate amount of snow is needed on the ground in order for walks to begin.
+Walks are subject to cancellation due to severe weather conditions or lack of snow.

 Ranger and Visitors Snowshoeing through the Forest